ComputerGhost/QuickIRC/README.md

 ## Installation

 Currently, it is recommended to run the program from within Visual Studio.
-QuickIRC should be set to run within the `out` folder.
+The `GUI` project should be set as the default project, and it should be set to run within the `out` folder.

 ## Bug Reporting